An intensely smoky, rich, tomato-based dish. A heady spice blend with green and black cardamom and warming Kashmiri chillies.

 I love a curry with lots of flavour and a good kick and the Phaal never disappoints.
 It is the perfect winter warmer.
 I just pop it on in the slow cooker in the morning and leave it on low all day.
 When I get back from work in the evening my home smells amazing and tea is ready.Louise

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Vegetable Oil, Water, Tomato Puree, Salt, Ground Spices, Onion Powder, Food Acids: Acetic and Citric Acid, Modified Maize Starch, Preservative: Potassium Sorbate), Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Water, Tomato Puree, Salt, Sugar, Ground Spices, Onion Powder, Spirit Vinegar, Chilli, Garlic Powder, Ginger, Food Acids: Acetic and Citric Acid, Modified Maize Starch), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli.

 Contains: WHEAT Flour.